dujanhung/json-validator/doc.md

 marks this JSON entry as unique against similar values within the array.

 >[!CAUTION]
->if you duplicate such entries, the script would throw an error.
+>if you duplicate such entries, the script would reject.